-- Make sure all gates are secure before children go outside. - Take the Supervision Whiteboard outside and maintain accurate counts at all times. - Familiarize yourself with exits from playgrounds and places children may hide. - Remove broken toys and equipment that may cause injury. - Remove trash from the children's play area before going outside. - Sweep sand and/or fibar off walking and running surfaces or stairs. - Plan ahead in order to limit the need to return to the classroom.
+- Before students go outside - Make sure all gates are secure - o Remove broken toys and equipment that may cause injury - Remove trash from the students's play area - Take the Supervision Whiteboard outside and maintain accurate counts at all times. - Familiarize yourself with exits from playgrounds and places students may hide. - Sweep sand and/or fibar off walking and running surfaces or stairs. - Plan ahead in order to limit the need to return to the classroom.
 Take all needed materials with you (first-aid kit, music, activity supplies, etc.) - Have drinking water accessible outdoors.
-If a water fountain is not available, take out a pitcher of water and paper cups. - Establish classroom and outside specific safety rules that are realistic and easy to follow. - When children leave the classroom, implement the "Steps to SUPERVision" referring to the poster. - o Stop - o Unite - o Perform a sweep - Exact count - o Re-count as children leave the classroom
+If a water fountain is not available, take out a pitcher of water and paper cups. - Establish classroom and outside specific safety rules that are realistic and easy to follow. - When students leave the classroom, implement the "Steps to SUPERVision" referring to the poster. - o Stop - o Unite - Perform a sweep - Exact count - Re-count as students leave the classroom - Stand where all students can be seen and coordinate with other adults so that you are supervising the entire playground.
+Move close to areas where students are playing. - Assign adults to critical playground zones climbing structure, sand box, wheel toys, water tables, etc. - Staff must not gather in one area. - Adults on the playground should be observing, interacting, and facilitating safe play with students. - Keep students in manageable groups of play. - Monitor playgrounds closely and actively, moving and not sitting. - Move around and remain close to areas where students are playing.

-- Stand where all children can be seen and coordinate with other adults so that you are supervising the entire playground.
-Move close to areas where children are playing. - Assign adults to critical playground zones climbing structure, sand box, wheel toys, water tables, etc. - Staff must not gather in one area. - Adults on the playground should be observing, interacting, and facilitating safe play with children. - Keep children in manageable groups of play. - Monitor playgrounds closely and actively, moving and not sitting. - Move around and remain close to areas where children are playing. - No play activities should be located in fall zones of playground structures and equipment. - Limit the number of children on climbing or play equipment where having too many children could increase risk of pushing and falling. - Enforce slide safety rules: Children use slides one at a time, sitting down, facing forward. - Children do not stand up while using the slide or climb up the slide.
-Children should not be allowed to carry toys while using the play structure. - Different types of activities should be positioned to avoid safety problems; for example, wheel toy areas are separate from walking pathways or other activities. - Keep trikes on trails or in designated areas. - Tie children's shoes so falls are less likely to occur. - Never send children into the classroom or bathroom alone. - If you must leave the playground for any reason, you must maintain ratios by having an appropriate number of children accompany you to ensure ratios are maintained. - If a child needs to use the bathroom, he/she must be accompanied and supervised by a teacher or qualified staff member.
-The only people authorized to take children to the bathroom or be left alone with children are qualified staff members.
-An unauthorized individual (ROP student, child care attendant, classroom volunteer, etc.) left alone with children is a violation of Licensing Regulations and Head Start Policy.
-Exception: A parent may be alone with their own child. - Communicate to all staff that you are leaving and the number of students taken.
+- No play activities should be located in fall zones of playground structures and equipment. - Limit the number of students on climbing or play equipment where having too many students could increase risk of pushing and falling. - Enforce slide safety rules: Students use slides one at a time, sitting down, facing forward. - Students do not stand up while using the slide or climb up the slide.
+Students should not be allowed to carry toys while using the play structure. - Different types of activities should be positioned to avoid safety problems; for example, wheel toy areas are separate from walking pathways or other activities. - Keep trikes on trails or in designated areas. - Tie student's shoes so falls are less likely to occur. - Never send students into the classroom or bathroom alone. - If you must leave the playground for any reason, you must maintain ratios by having an appropriate number of students accompany you to ensure ratios are maintained. - If a student needs to use the bathroom, he/she must be accompanied and supervised by a teacher or qualified staff member.
+The only people authorized to take students to the bathroom or be left alone with students are qualified staff members.
+An unauthorized individual (ROP student, child care attendant, classroom volunteer, etc.) left alone with students is a violation of Licensing Regulations and Head Start Policy.
+Exception: A parent may be alone with their own student. - Communicate to all staff that you are leaving and the number of students taken.
 Update Supervision Whiteboard. - Communicate to all staff when you have returned.
-Update Supervision Whiteboard. - Upon arrival and departure when children are outside, acknowledge parents when dropping-off and picking-up and update supervision Whiteboard. - Drop-offs and pick-ups cannot happen during transitions. - Before returning to the classroom, follow the Steps to SUPERVision. - o Stop - o Unite - o Perform a sweep - Exact count/roll call outside - o Re-count as children enter the classroom
+Update Supervision Whiteboard. - Upon arrival and departure when students are outside, acknowledge parents when dropping-off and picking-up and update supervision Whiteboard. - Before returning to the classroom, follow the Steps to SUPERVision. - Stop - o Unite - Perform a sweep - Exact count/roll call outside - Re-count as students enter the classroom